Nakalee26/Network-Analysis-Report-on-HTTP-DNS-Bruteforce-Attack/README.md

 14:25:29.576510 IP greatrecipesforme.com.http > your.machine.56378: Flags [S.], seq 1993648018, ack 1020702884, win 65483, options [mss 65495,sackOK,TS val 3302989649 ecr 3302989649,nop,wscale 7], length 0
 ```
 Then, a sudden change happens in the logs.
 The traffic is routed from the source computer to the DNS server again using port .52444 (your.machine.52444 > dns.google.domain) to make another DNS resolution request.
 This time, the DNS server routes the traffic to a new IP address (192.0.2.172) and its associated URL (greatrecipesforme.com.http).<p></p> The traffic changes to a route between the source computer and the spoofed website (outgoing traffic: IP your.machine.56378 > greatrecipesforme.com.http and incoming traffic: greatrecipesforme.com.http > IP your.machine.56378). <p></p>Note that the port number (.56378) on the source computer has changed again when redirected to a new website.

+# Remediation for brute force network attacks
+One security measure the team plans to implement to protect against brute force attacks is two-factor authentication (2FA).
+This 2FA plan will include an additional requirement for users to validate their identification by confirming a one-time password (OTP) sent to either their email or phone.
+Once the user confirms their identity through their login credentials and the OTP, they will gain access to the system.
+Any malicious actor that attempts a brute force attack will not likely gain access to the system because it requires additional authorization.

+Another option is to review or audit passowrd policies that include minimum password character of a mandatory length (e.g 8 alphanumeric characters), password timeout and incorrect password limits advisably 3 attempts before another opportunity to logon.

+Review of configuration settings for other servers e.g email server default passwords and usernames.